cwarwicker/quick-dev/README.md

     So we have to apply a patch to the setuplib.php to let it work.
 If this fails or conflicts, you'll need to double check your setuplib.php to make sure it's got the patch in it.
     See: `.docker/templates/moodle/01_caddy.patch`

+- **I created a Moodle or Totara project but it errors on "Caddy is not available"**

+    When you create a Moodle/Totara project via a preset configuration, a patch should be applied automatically (see above) to fix the problem of the codebase not allowing certain web servers.
+If you craete the project manually, you'll need to apply that patch manually as well, e.g. `git apply ./docker/templates/moodle/01_caddy.patch` or `git apply ./docker/templates/totara/01_caddy.patch`

+    NOTE: In Moodle 5.0 and above this is not necessary.

 [contributors-shield]: https://img.shields.io/github/contributors/cwarwicker/quick-dev.svg?style=flat-square